USD ($)

 Types of VLAN Connections

-There are three types of connections in VLAN configurations- Trunk Link, Access Link, and Hybrid Link.
+There are three types of connections in VLAN configurations: Trunk Link, Access Link, and Hybrid Link.

 1. Trunk Link

+A trunk link connects VLAN-aware devices, allowing them to communicate across multiple VLANs.
 All frames transmitted over a trunk link are tagged with the appropriate VLAN identifier.
 This enables switches to forward packets based on their VLAN membership.

 2. Access Link

 Access links connect VLAN-unaware devices to VLAN-aware switches.
 Frames transmitted over access links do not carry VLAN tags, as the connected devices do not recognize VLAN information.
+Access links are commonly used for end-user devices, such as computers and printers.

 3. Hybrid Link

 Hybrid links combine features of both trunk and access links.
 They can support both VLAN-aware and VLAN-unaware devices, allowing for a more flexible network design.
+Hybrid links can carry both tagged and untagged frames, accommodating a variety of devices and traffic types.

 To build a career in networking, contact our learner advisors.